 NEWS AND UPDATES

-Our new nursing sites in Gander, Grand Falls-Windsor and Happy Valley-Goose Bay are opening this September, 2022, and we've updated our satellite sites FAQs to provid more detailed information.
-If you still have questions, please email email@example.com
+Our new nursing sites in Gander, Grand Falls-Windsor and Happy Valley-Goose Bay opened this September, 2022.
+The satellite sites FAQs provides more detailed information, but If you still have questions, please email email@example.com

 New requirement: CASPer– Applicants are required to complete an online assessment (CASPer).
 Successful completion of CASPer is mandatory to maintain admission eligibility.
 To learn more about CASPer, which helps assess applicants for non-academic attributes or people skills, go to https://takealtus.com/